NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 Some common configurations of the ship subsystems are detailed below.

+#### External Control
+In case you are employing an RL-agent through the `COLAVEnvironment`, the `remote_actor` parameter inside the simulator `step(..)`-function is set to true.
+In this case, the RL-agent sets the ship references (pose, velocity and acceleration / inputs) externally.

 #### Guidance, Navigation and Control With a Kinetic Model
 The `scenarios/head_on.yaml` scenario contains a typical GNC/autopilot-configuration of the own-ship, where LOS-guidance (given waypoints and a speed plan) provides course and speed references to a low-level controller (in this case a feedback-linearizing surge-heading controller).